MERRY CHRISTMAS Y'ALL!

 Hours: 11 a.m. - 4 p.m.

-Admission: FREE (Monetary donations gratefully accepted.
-Donations used for general maintenance and future upgrades.)
+Admission: FREE (Monetary donations gratefully accepted and are used for general maintenance and future upgrades.)

 On other days, the museum is open by appointment only.
-Admission is $3 per person.
+Admission is $5 per person, children 5 years and under are free.
 Contact us to schedule a visit.

 About the Museum